mondlivundla/AirBnB_clone/web_static/W3C-Validator/README.md

-# W3C validator for Holberton School
+# W3C validator for ALX
 For HTML and CSS files.

 Based on 2 APIs: